NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Obtaining the code
 ------------------

 The official repo for the package's code is hosted at the NOAA-GFDL `GitHub account <https://github.com/NOAA-GFDL/MDTF-diagnostics>`__.
+To simplify updating the code, we recommend that all users obtain the code using git.
+For more in-depth instructions on how to use git, see :doc:`dev_git_intro`.

+To install the MDTF package on a local machine, open a terminal and create a directory named `mdtf`.
+Instructions for end-users and new developers are then as follows:

+- For end users:

+  1. | :console:`% cd mdtf`, then clone your fork of the MDTF repo on your machine:
+     | :console:`% git clone https://github.com/<your GitHub account name>/MDTF-diagnostics`.
+  2. Verify that you are on the main branch: :console:`% git branch`.
+This is the default, but it never hurts to get in the habit of running git branch before you start working.
-We recommend that end users download the `latest official release <https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.3>`__.
+  3. | Check out the `latest official release <https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.3>`__:

-To install the MDTF package, create a directory named ``mdtf`` and unzip the code downloaded from the `release page <https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.3>`__ there.
-This will create a directory titled ``MDTF-diagnostics-3.0-beta.3`` containing the files listed on the GitHub page.
-Below we refer to the path to this MDTF-diagnostics directory as <*CODE_ROOT*>.
+     | :console:`% git checkout tags/v3.0-beta.3`.
+  4. Proceed with the installation process described below.
+  5. | Check out a new branch that will contain your edited config files:
+     | :console:`% git checkout -b <branch name>`.
+  6. | Update the config files, then commit the changes:
+     | :console:`% git commit -m \"description of your changes\"`.
+  7. | Push the changes on your branch to your remote fork:
+     | :console:`% git push -u origin <branch name>`.

+- For new POD developers:

+  1. | :console:`% cd mdtf`, then clone your fork of the MDTF repo on your machine:
+     | :console:`% git clone https://github.com/<your GitHub account name>/MDTF-diagnostics`.
+  2. Check out the ``develop`` branch: :console:`% git checkout develop`.
+  3. Proceed with the installation process described below.
+  4. | Check out a new branch for your POD:
+     | :console:`% git checkout -b feature/<Your POD\'s name>`.
+  5. | Edit existing files/create new files, then commit the changes:
+     | :console:`% git commit -m \"description of your changes\"`.
+  6. | Push the changes on your branch to your remote fork:
+     | :console:`% git push -u origin feature/<Your POD\'s name>`.

+The path to the code directory (``.../mdtf/MDTF-diagnostics``) is referred to as <*CODE_ROOT*> in what follows.
 It contains the following subdirectories:

 - ``diagnostics/``: directory containing source code and documentation of individual PODs.
 - ``doc/``: source code for the documentation website.